-Capitalization Offset,” when the costs are capitalized to the appropriate “in-process type”asset account.
+Capitalization Offset,” when the costs are capitalized to the appropriate asset account.
 Also post USSGL

 TC G120, G122 or G124 if using this entry to post to a finished asset account.

 Justification: The completed asset accounts need to be added to this transaction because some agencies transfer direct costs directly to the completed asset accounts.